- Date : 13/11/2020

 What is IPO?

-When you buy such shares, you get ownership in the company, proportionate to the value of your shares.
+When you buy such shares, you make an IPO investment.
+You get ownership in the company, proportionate to the value of your shares.
 These shares then get listed on the stock exchange.
 The stock exchange is where you can sell your existing shares in the company or buy more.

 How does an IPO work?